 No. Legal Framework and Key Compliance Requirements Applicability to Proposed Project The Act establishes the Sierra Leone Water Company to; develop and the operational phase water will operate satisfactory water supply services at reasonable costs and on self- be required for daily operations supporting basis in every specified area; and facilitate the provision of safe water and related sanitation services in rural communities 18.
 The Road Transport Authority Act (1996) (Amended to the Roads Safety The project implementation will Authority Act, 2016) come with some traffic impacts This is an Act to provide for the establishment of an authority for the and the relevant road safety regulation and development of the road transport industry, including the institutions must be engaged to registration and licensing of vehicles, the licensing of drivers, the prescription ensure the safety of persons and of routes for passenger and goods transportation and for other related property matters.
-The objectives for which the Authority is established is regulate, coordinate and promote efficiency in all activities within the road transport sector, with a view to enhancing or improving the contribution of the sector to the economic development of Sierra Leone: Responsibilities of the Authority include the following: to design and regulate rules and regulations regarding: registration and licensing of vehicles testing vehicle and driver fitness licensing of drivers the routing and monitoring of passenger and goods transportation to promote road safety through: the establishment and dissemination of a code of conduct, to be known as a Highway Code for drivers and other users of roads and highways - to establish and maintain a data bank of relevant information on vehicles and the transportation industry as a whole The Authority has the power to impose and levy fines including vehicle licensing and registration fees with the approval of parliament.
-19. The Road Maintenance Fund Administration Act, 2010 District and local council and This is an Act to establish a Road Maintenance Fund and an administration other relevant institutions will for financing the maintenance of the core road network and to provide for have to access the fund to other related matters. maintain the upgraded road The object for which the Administration was established is the proper, especially at the operation phase efficient, economic and sustainable management and administration of the Fund.
-The functions of the Administration include: management and administration of the Fund; which to this Act congress of the amount of funding to be made. subject to this Act, approval of the amount of funding to be made subject to the Authority from the Fund for the performance of the available to the Authority from the Fund for the performance of the Authority's functions; effective monitoring of the use of monies allocated from the Fund; 2 approval of any application from any local council or body for funding 20 from the Fund, of any road-related activity; Employers and Employed Act, 1960 Development of the project's 20.
-The Act regulates relations between employers and employed, and human resource and recruitment safeguards the health of the employed.
-Sets forth provisions relating to the policies and plans will be guided formation and interpretation of contracts of service, the recruitment of by this national employment native labour for foreign services, restrictions on the engagement of legislation industrial workers, employment of women, adolescents, and children icgisiation industrial workers, employment of women, adolescents, and children
+The objectives for which the Authority is established is regulate, coordinate and promote efficiency in all activities within the road transport sector, with a view to enhancing or improving the contribution of the sector to the economic development of Sierra Leone: Responsibilities of the Authority include the following: to design and regulate rules and regulations regarding: registration and licensing of vehicles testing vehicle and driver fitness licensing of drivers the routing and monitoring of passenger and goods transportation to promote road safety through: - the establishment and dissemination of a code of conduct, to be known as a Highway Code for drivers and other users of roads and highways - to establish and maintain a data bank of relevant information on vehicles and the transportation industry as a whole The Authority has the power to impose and levy fines including vehicle 10 licensing and registration fees with the approval of parliament.
+The Road Maintenance Fund Administration Act, 2010 District and local council and 19.
+This is an Act to establish a Road Maintenance Fund and an administration other relevant institutions will for financing the maintenance of the core road network and to provide for have to access the fund to other related matters. maintain the upgraded road The object for which the Administration was established is the proper, especially at the operation phase efficient, economic and sustainable management and administration of the especially at the operation phase Fund.
+The functions of the Administration include: management and administration of the Fund; subject to this Act, approval of the amount of funding to be made available to the Authority from the Fund for the performance of the Authority's functions; • effective monitoring of the use of monies allocated from the Fund; approval of any application from any local council or body for funding from the Fund, of any road-related activity; 20.
+Employers and Employed Act, 1960 Development of the project's The Act regulates relations between employers and employed, and human resource and recruitment safeguards the health of the employed.
+Sets forth provisions relating to the policies and plans will be guided formation and interpretation of contracts of service, the recruitment of by this national employment native labour for foreign services, restrictions on the engagement of legislation industrial workers, employment of women, adolescents, and children